alexdalene/alexdalene/README.md

 ### 👋🏼 Hello, I'm Alex and I do the developing

-- 📖 2 years Higher Vocational Degree from Noroff in Frontend Developing
+- 📖 2 years Higher Vocational Degree from Noroff as Frontend Developer
-- ⚒️ Over 1 year work experience as a Frontend Developer
+- ⚒️ Currently employed @ Appsalon as Frontend Developer
-- 🍂 Going to start studying UX Design this autumn
+- 🍂 Studying UX-design on the side
 - 💡 Always got new things to learn

 ---